robertmartin8/ReasonableDeviations/_posts/2020-04-24-oil-storage.md

 This is very useful because it removes a lot of the subjectivity in our estimation of spot charter rates.
 To that end, I wrote a python script that does the following:

 1. Downloads and parses the tweets using `tweepy`
-2. Extract the ship name, daily charter rate, the number of days chartered, and start date.
+2. Extract the ship name, daily charter rate, the number of days chartered, and start date
 3. Combine this with the charter data from their annual report and press releases (which I had to input manually)
-4. Build a pandas dataframe with 365 columns (one for each day) and 27 columns (one for each ship).
+4. Build a pandas dataframe with 365 columns (one for each day) and 27 columns (one for each ship)
 5. Fill in the data for the days we know
 6. Output to excel